Party of Communists of the Republic of Moldova: 2019 parliamentary election

-At the 2019 Moldovan parliamentary election, the PCRM collapsed, receiving only 3.75% of votes and losing all representation in the parliament for the first time since the Russian Revolution.
+At the 2019 Moldovan parliamentary election, the PCRM collapsed, receiving only 3.75% of votes and losing all representation in the parliament for the first time in independent Moldova.

 2021 parliamentary election

-At the 2021 Moldovan parliamentary election, the PCRM decided to join forces with the PSRM in order to re-enter the parliament as the Electoral Bloc of Communists and Socialists (BECS).
+At the 2021 parliamentary election, the PCRM decided to join forces with the PSRM in order to re-enter the parliament as the Electoral Bloc of Communists and Socialists (BECS).
 The party won 10 out of 101 seats in the parliament as part of the aforementioned electoral bloc, thus regaining parliamentary presence after 2019.

+2025 parliamentary election

+In the run up to the 2025 parliamentary election, the PCRM joined the Patriotic Electoral Bloc, composed of the Party of Socialists (PSRM), the Heart of Moldova Republican Party (PRIM), and the Future of Moldova Party (PVM) led by former communist prime minister Vasile Tarlev.
+Shortly after the elections, in which the bloc won 26 seats, of which 8 were taken by the PCRM, the party announced it would be leaving the bloc and forming its own parliamentary group.

 Ideology

 According to Art.
 1 of its statute adopted in 2008, the PCRM is the "lawful successor and heir of the Communist Party of Moldova both in terms of ideas and traditions."
-While officially espousing a Leninist communist doctrine, there is debate over their policies.
+While officially espousing a Marxist-Leninist communist doctrine, there is debate over their policies.
 In 2009, The Economist considered it a centre-right party, communist-in-name only.
 Romanian political scientist Vladimir Tismăneanu posits that the party is not communist in the classical sense because of the many changes since the dissolution of the Soviet Union, but it is the clear successor to the Communist Party of Moldova, and not something foreign to it, for its Soviet nostalgia.

 For its latest period of governance, the PCRM has outlined a new quality of life, economic modernisation, European integration, and consolidation of the society as goals for the country.
 During the party's time in government, the party has adopted pro-Russian policies, while remaining committed to European integration.
 Despite being known for gaining most of its support from pensioners, since 2009 it also started to attract more votes from young people and adopting a populist outlook, which was downplayed during the PCRM's time in government but has resurfaced at the opposition and extra-parliamentary level.
-In contrast to social populist parties, some of which combine left-wing policies on welfare with more right-wing nationalist stances, the PCRM is only marginally populist, and its main ideology continues to be Marxism–Leninism and European socialism.
+In contrast to social populist parties, some of which combine left-wing policies on welfare with nationalist stances, while its main ideology continues to be Marxism–Leninism and European socialism.

 The party is known for its Moldovenist position, supporting the existence of Moldovan language and ethnicity.
-The party considers June 28 1940 as "the day Moldova was liberated by the Soviet Union from the Romanian occupation".
+The party considers 28 June 1940 as "the day Moldova was liberated by the Soviet Union from the Romanian occupation".
 For these reasons, part of the press (such as journalist Oleg Serebrian) described the party as anti-Romanian.